Pelham-Lab/rhythmidia/README.md

 ## Rhythmidia Right Out of the Box
 1. The first time you open a new installation of the program, you will be prompted to select a working directory.
 From this directory, the program will, by default, look for race tube images, and will by default, save data<br />
     a.
-This can be changed later at any time.<br />
+This can be changed later at any time<br />
     b.
 You are not restricted to using this directory, it is purely for your convenience<br />
     c.
 This is where analysis data will be exported by default<br />
 2. That’s it!
 You can start analyzing images immediately.